Philosophy of artificial intelligence: Gödelian anti-mechanist arguments

 However, the modern consensus in the scientific and mathematical community is that actual human reasoning is inconsistent; that any consistent "idealized version" H of human reasoning would logically be forced to adopt a healthy but counter-intuitive open-minded skepticism about the consistency of H (otherwise H is provably inconsistent); and that Gödel's theorems do not lead to any valid argument that humans have mathematical reasoning capabilities beyond what a machine could ever duplicate.
 This consensus that Gödelian anti-mechanist arguments are doomed to failure is laid out strongly in Artificial Intelligence: "any attempt to utilize (Gödel's incompleteness results) to attack the computationalist thesis is bound to be illegitimate, since these results are quite consistent with the computationalist thesis."

 Stuart Russell and Peter Norvig agree that Gödel's argument does not consider the nature of real-world human reasoning.
 It applies to what can theoretically be proved, given an infinite amount of memory and time.
 In practice, real machines (including humans) have finite resources and will have difficulty proving many theorems.
 It is not necessary to be able to prove everything in order to be an intelligent person.

-Less formally, Douglas Hofstadter, in his Pulitzer prize winning book Gödel, Escher, Bach: An Eternal Golden Braid, states that these "Gödel-statements" always refer to the system itself, drawing an analogy to the way the Epimenides paradox uses statements that refer to themselves, such as "this statement is false" or "I am lying".
-But, of course, the Epimenides paradox applies to anything that makes statements, whether they are machines or humans, even Lucas himself.
+Less formally, Douglas Hofstadter, in his Pulitzer Prize winning book Gödel, Escher, Bach: An Eternal Golden Braid, states that these "Gödel-statements" always refer to the system itself, drawing an analogy to the way the Epimenides paradox uses statements that refer to themselves, such as "this statement is false" or "I am lying".
+But, of course, the Epimenides paradox applies to anything that makes statements, whether it is a machine or a human, even Lucas himself.
 Consider: